siravit-pim/siravit-pim/README.md

 I'm a SQL Report Writer | Consultant
 ----------

-I'm looking for new challenges in data field, analyst, scientist or engineer
+I'm looking for new challenges in data field, analyst or engineer
 * 🚀  I'm a fast learner
 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [siravit.pim@gmail.com](mailto:siravit.pim@gmail.com)